BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

 - Windows 10 / Server x64 (1809 or later)
 - [.NET Desktop Runtime 6.x (LTS)](https://dotnet.microsoft.com/download/dotnet/6.0){:target="\_blank"}

-To be sort:
-- IP Scanner
-  - Imp: Event handling when a host is found, user has canceled, etc.
-  - Fix: In some cases the IP scan is not completed, but the user interface indicates that it is completed
-- Port Scanner
-  - Imp: New Port state "Timed out" if the timelimit is reached.
-  - Fix: In some cases the IP scan is not completed, but the user interface indicates that it is completed

 ## What's new?

 New Feature